Brownfield Land Register

 At this stage we do not intend to select sites for Part 2 stage.
 We will concentrate on publishing Part 1 in time to meet the 31st December 2017 deadline and begin work on Part 2 once this is completed.

-We are identifying sites to include in Part 1 of the Brownfield Land Register (BLR) using existing sources of information, including the most recent Bournemouth Strategic Housing Land Availability Assessment (SHLAA), existing planning permissions and pending planning permissions.
+We are identifying sites to include in Part 1 of the Brownfield Land Register (BLR) using existing sources of information, including the most recent Bournemouth Strategic Housing Land Availability Assessment (SHLAA), responses to our recent Call for Sites, existing planning permissions and pending planning permissions.

 The Government has published guidance to assist with the preparation and publishing of Brownfield Land Registers and information on Permission in Principle